 Zero-Handoff Roaming (ZHO) was introduced on the first generation of UniFi APs.
 While it allows clients to roam without any added latency, ZHO does have some limitations.
 When enabled, all APs in the network use the same radio channel, effectively converting the entire network into a single AP.
 While this completely eliminates roaming latency, all wireless traffic must compete for airtime on a single channel.
 The result is a more sluggish network, especially with several clients online.

 With ZHO disabled, UniFi APs suffered from relatively long roaming times before the implementation of Fast Roaming.
-Fast Roaming offers an improvement in roaming latency, while maintaining overall network performance.
+Fast Roaming offers an improvement in roaming latency while maintaining overall network performance.

-To explore the improvement that Fast Roaming offers, a couple tests were done to compare network performance using four different AP configurations:
+To explore the improvement that Fast Roaming offers, a couple of tests were done to compare network performance using four different AP configurations: